fsharp/fslang-design/RFCs/FS-1083-The-UnknownEnum-pattern.md

 # Unresolved questions

-Is the error emitted when `UnknownEnum` is used with flag enums necessary?
-Will a warning be enough instead?
+Is the warning emitted when `UnknownEnum` is used with flag enums necessary?
+Will an error be better?
 Should a warning/error even be raised at all?